psx-spx/psx-spx.github.io/docs/cdromfileformats.md

 #### PSX Power Spike (MagDemo43: POWER\GAME.IDX\\*.BIZ)
 BIZ compression is used in BIZ archives (which are nested in IDX/HUG archive).
-The compressed & decompressed size is stored in the BIZ archive.<br/>
+The compressed &amp; decompressed size is stored in the BIZ archive.<br/>
 Note: Power Spike 20h-filled initial BIZ ringbuf is required for sky pixels in:<br/>
 ```
   MagDemo43: POWER\GAME.IDX\PERSOS\PSX\CUSTOM\\TEXTURE\NFIELD.BIZ\LPORJ.PSI